Leo3418/junit-5-ebuild-repo/README.md

   - [ ] A program/script that bumps all `dev-java/junit-*` packages' version
   - [ ] Support for automatically modifying `MAVEN_ID` and checking its
     correctness
+  - [ ] Test updating JUnit 5 packages to 5.8.2
+    - [ ] Test building JUnit 5.8.2 with Java 8, as the upstream starts to
+      require JDK 17 for building since 5.8

 [junit-5-parameterized-tests]: https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests
 [gh-1]: https://github.com/Leo3418/junit-5-ebuild-repo/issues/1